ivoras/llmtalkie/README.md

 )

     print(LLMMap(LLM_LOCAL_LLAMA32, """
-Please study the following list of words carefully.
+Please study the list of words in the section called "Words".
 For each word in the list, convert the word to uppercase and output it in a JSON list in order of appearance.

+Example input:

+* eenie
+* meanie
+* Wii

+Example output:

+[ "EENIE", "MEANIE", "WII" ]

+# Words

 $LIST
 """.lstrip(), ["eenie", "meenie", "miney", "moe"]))